QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 | Harmonic       | `Harmonic`        | `!HarmonicParameters`        |

 Each of these detection algorithms has some common parameters.
-All "generic" events are characterized by common properties, such as their minimum and maximum temporal duration, bandwidth, decibel intensity.
+All "generic" events are characterized by common properties, such as their minimum and maximum temporal duration, their minimum and maximum frequencies, and their decibel intensity.
 In fact, every acoustic event is bounded by an _implicit_ rectangle or marquee whose height represents the bandwidth of the event and whose width represents the duration of the event.
 Even a _chirp_ or _whip_ which consists only of a single sloping *spectral track*, is enclosed by a rectangle, two of whose vertices sit at the start and end of the track.